Qualitative Insight: The Role of the Hospital Liaison Committee

 It is not easy for me to write my story, but it is very important for two reasons.
 First, because it must be demonstrated that under religious influence, a victim can become a person guilty of harming others.
-Secondly, I want to remain honest in relating my story, and I do not write this for personal justification, or to accuse others for all the damage done.
-I am not only a victim but in turn blameworthy myself of doing harm.
-It is true I was unduly influenced, but nobody forced me to become a Jehovah’s Witness.
+Secondly, I want to remain honest in relating my story, and I do not write this for personal justification or to accuse others of all the damage done.
+I am not only a victim but, in turn, blameworthy myself for harming others.
+It is true, I was unduly influenced, but nobody forced me to become a Jehovah’s Witness.
 This is why I also have to acknowledge my own guilt and admit it openly.

 This is probably the most difficult part of my confession.
 When my son Manuel was six years old, he became ill.
 He suffered from a T-cell Non-Hodgkin-Lymphoma.
-This is a systemic cancer which can affect the whole body, brain and bone marrow.
-Initially he underwent chemotherapy and radiation treatment to the head.
-For half a year he received this treatment while in the pediatric cancer station of a university clinic, with either his mother or myself always by his side.
-After this treatment he continued to receive chemotherapy for one and half more years as an outpatient.
-When he was eight years old he suffered a relapse, and died in our home six weeks later.
+This is a systemic cancer that can affect the whole body, brain, and bone marrow.
+Initially, he underwent chemotherapy and radiation treatment to the head.
+For half a year, he received this treatment while in the pediatric cancer station of a university clinic, with either his mother or me always by his side.
+After this treatment, he continued to receive chemotherapy for another one and a half years as an outpatient.
+When he was eight years old, he suffered a relapse and died in our home six weeks later.
 Qualified personnel from the pediatric cancer clinic were available for him and us throughout the duration of his illness.

-At this time small children with Non-Hodgkin-Lymphoma had a 75% chance of survival.
+At this time, small children with Non-Hodgkin-Lymphoma had a 75% chance of survival.
 My son’s chance of survival was less, as he did not respond well to the beginning of the therapy.
-As Jehovah’s Witnesses we refused the transfusion of so-called “principle blood particles (primary blood components).”
+As Jehovah’s Witnesses, we refused the transfusion of so-called “primary blood components.”
 This is why he did not receive the full dosage of cytostatic drugs (substances used in chemotherapy).
-One side effect of the medication is that thrombocytes (platelets) drop to a life threatening level.
-Because we refused the transfusion of thrombocytes, the dosage of medication, and the amount of radiation had to be lowered as well.
+One side effect of the medication is that thrombocytes (platelets) drop to a life-threatening level.
+Because we refused the transfusion of thrombocytes, the dosage of medication and the amount of radiation had to be lowered as well.

-Being a chairman of a “hospital liaison committee”
+Being the chairman of a “Hospital Liaison Committee.”

-By reason of falsely interpreted Bible scriptures, Jehovah’s Witnesses refuse the transfusion of the following blood particles: erythrocytes, leukocytes, thrombocytes and plasma.
-However, it is permitted to receive all fractions of those blood particles, i.e. hemoglobin, crosupernatent, coagulation factors, albumin, etc. Also permitted are stem cell, bone marrow and organ transplantation.
-The use of certain surgical methods such as a “cell saver”, which receives the blood and leads it back through closed systems in the body are also allowed.
-Nonetheless, all these many details and rules are always subject to change.
-Today somethings are permitted that yesterday would cause someone to be disfellowshipped (excommunicated).
+By reason of falsely interpreted Bible scriptures, Jehovah’s Witnesses refuse the transfusion of the following blood components: erythrocytes, leukocytes, thrombocytes, and plasma.
+However, it is permitted to receive all fractions of those blood particles, i.e., hemoglobin, crosupernatant, coagulation factors, albumin, etc. Also permitted are stem cell, bone marrow, organ transplantation, and whole blood if donated by the individual before a planned surgery.
+The use of certain surgical methods, such as a “cell saver,” which collects blood and returns it through closed systems in the body, is also allowed.
+Nonetheless, all these details and rules are always subject to change.
+Today somethings are permitted that yesterday would cause someone to be disassociated. (mandated shunning).

-Within the Witness Organization exists a worldwide hospital information service located in the headquarters in the USA, and each of the Branch Offices in different lands.
-Additionally, there are hospital liaison committees that try to locate doctors sympathetic to the needs of Jehovah’s Witnesses patients, and hospitals who are willing to respect the decisions of these medical professionals in regard to these patients.
-Members of these hospital liaison committees are called to give counsel, recommendations and information.
-They are also called upon to act as intermediaries between medical personnel, lawyers, judges and individual Jehovah’s Witnesses.
+Within the Witness Organization exists a worldwide hospital information service located in the headquarters in the USA, and each of the Branch Offices in different countries.
+Additionally, there are hospital liaison committees that try to locate doctors sympathetic to the needs of Jehovah’s Witnesses patients, and hospitals that are willing to respect the decisions of these medical professionals in regard to these patients.
+Members of these hospital liaison committees are called to give counsel, recommendations, and information.
+They are also called upon to act as intermediaries between medical personnel, lawyers, judges, and individual Jehovah’s Witnesses.

-However, people continue to have health complications, or even die because they decide in favor of the currently accepted knowledge and rules published by a few non-professionals who happen to be members of the Governing Body of Jehovah’s Witnesses.
+However, people continue to have health complications or even die, because they decide in favor of the currently accepted knowledge and rules published by a few non-medical individuals who happen to be members of the Governing Body of Jehovah’s Witnesses.

-Gene Smalley, a senior member of the writing staff and helper of the Governing Body in the headquarters of Jehovah’s Witnesses once told me: “We are submitting problems and suggestions to the Governing Body for a solution or change of rules.
-Until the majority finally understands, agrees and is willing to vote for change, sometimes this can takes years.”
-In the meantime people suffer and die.
+Gene Smalley, a senior member of the writing staff and helper of the Governing Body in the headquarters of Jehovah’s Witnesses, once told me: “We are submitting problems and suggestions to the Governing Body for a solution or change of rules.
+Until the majority finally understands, agrees, and is willing to vote for change, sometimes this can take years.”
+In the meantime, people suffer and die.

 Epilogue

-As chairman of a hospital liaison committee I accumulated much guilt in cooperating and supporting such a preposterous system.
-Regretfully, as a representative of this religious organization, I defended the official doctrines with all there Pharisaical regulations regarding blood transfusions.
+As chairman of a hospital liaison committee, I accumulated much guilt in cooperating and supporting such a preposterous system.
+Regretfully, as a representative of this religious organization, I defended the official doctrines with all their Pharisaical regulations regarding blood transfusions.
 I regret that this affected the lives and well-being of many people.

 While enjoying an evening at the theater, an “elder” of my former religion recognized me during intermission and approached.
-He said that many would be happy if I would return to the organization.
+He said that many would be happy if I returned to the organization.
 I expressed my appreciation for his words, which showed his sympathy for me.
-I explained that returning would be a “step backwards” in my life since in the meantime, I have been able to prove biblically that “the truth” is not true.
-He answered “You may know more than I do, but I know it for sure, I feel it in my heart that we do have the truth.”
-I too know this feeling, but it is false and it does not stand up to close examination.
+I explained that returning would be a “step backwards” in my life since, in the meantime, I have been able to prove biblically that “the truth” is not true.
+He answered, “You may know more than I do, but I know it for sure, I feel it in my heart that we do have the truth.”
+I, too, know this feeling, but it is false, and it does not stand up to close examination.
 One pays a high price in life for this feeling, and I am not willing to pay it any longer.

-I am grateful for people who have been tolerant, forgiving and patient with me despite all the mistakes I made in my past.
+I am grateful for people who have been tolerant, forgiving, and patient with me despite all the mistakes I made in my past.
 Although having had the best of intentions, my thinking was narrow-minded for many decades, and I have harmed people because of it.
-Having had my life consistently determined for me, I was not able to see things clearly, or from a different point of view.
-My mind was closed to evidence and logical reasoning being convinced I was living “in the truth”.
-It is my hope that my story will help people who are imprisoned by their way of thinking.
-I wish them courage, strength, and above all faith in themselves to liberate their souls, and be able to live in harmony with their authentic self.
+Having had my life consistently determined for me, I was not able to see things clearly or from a different point of view.
+My mind was closed to evidence and logical reasoning, being convinced I was living “in the truth”.
+I hope that my story will help people who are imprisoned by their way of thinking.
+I wish them courage, strength, and above all, faith in themselves to liberate their souls and be able to live in harmony with their authentic selves.

 A very poignant and touching account, Dieter.
 While I’m confident that you’ll see your son in the resurrection, so much pain could have been avoided but for this ridiculous and Pharisaical interpretation concerning the medical use of blood.
 So many of our brothers and sisters continue to suffer under the heavy and uncomfortable yoke of the men of the Governing Body.